Should you start using the newest version of Google Analytics (GA4) now? And, if so, which features should you implement and when?

 Well – let's start with the bottom line first.
 YES – you should begin using GA4.

-In fact, the sooner you start using this new platform, the better, because… like it or not, your current Google Analytics setup is soon to become incompatible with the future of website tracking.
+In fact, the sooner you start using this new platform, the better, because… like it or not, your current Google Analytics setup is soon to become incompatible with the future of website tracking and you'll have to reserve time for a Google Analytics 4 migration.

 With that in mind, today, I'll reveal how to get up and running with Google Analytics 4.